ahmedhalil007/testing/README.md

 The Mocca Commerce site
 https://moccacommerce.com/

-Project is based on using Selenium and Java in Visual Studio Code
+Project is based on using Selenium and Java

 # Set up